ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 Implementation Plan
 -------------------
-If approved, the change will be implemented by Nadine Adnane and Dorothy Feng, research students in Dr. Richard Eisenberg’s lab.
+If approved, the change will be implemented by Nadine Adnane and Dorothy Feng, research students in Richard Eisenberg’s lab.